nim-lang/website/jekyll/_posts/2022-11-10-a-cost-model-for-nim.md

 was always true for every Nim version and memory management mode.

-The reason why these can be embedded directly is simple: They are of a fixed size that is known at compile-time.
+The reason why these can be embedded directly is simple: They are of a fixed size that is known at compile time.

 Flexible buffer handling can be done with `openArray` which is a `(pointer, length)` pair.
 Both arrays and sequences can be passed to a